 The National Science Foundation requires that eligible students must be U.S. citizens or legal U.S. residents formally enrolled in an undergraduate or graduate program at a U.S. university.
 NSF's mission encourages the application of promising and talented students from underrepresented groups, first-generation, and in high-financial-need college students.
 The application and selection process is competitive.
 No previous experience or background is required.
 However, applicants are expected to be motivated, intellectually driven, willing to learn and embrace interdisciplinary research in a remote area in the southern tip of South America, where often conditions are not as those at home in the U.S. Students are also expected to be open-minded, be willing to share and interact with locals, peers, and researchers and learn the challenges of responding complex questions to address environmental issues in remote areas.
-Students must submit their online applications, cover letter, curriculum vitae/resumé, and letters of reference by September 12, 2017.

-Students must be willing and able to participate in orientation sessions, research meetings, meet with mentors as requested, and submit required documentation, assignments, and pre- and post- assessments in a timely manner.
-Airfare, room and board, a Spanish short-course if needed, health insurance, basics expenses to present the results at a professional meeting or conference, and a stipend of $450/week (for a maximum of 6 weeks) will be provided for selected students.
+While the on-site research component of the IRES requires at least 6 weeks of researched performed in Chile, students must also be willing and able to participate in orientation sessions, research meetings, meet with mentors as requested, take Spanish short-course(s), if needed, and to submit required documentation, assignments, and pre- and post- assessments in a timely manner.
+Airfare, room and board, short language course(s), health insurance, basics expenses to present the results at a professional meeting or conference, and a stipend will be provided for selected students.